 Year 8 – 3 x 1 hour lesson

 Students are given opportunities to extend their learning outside of the classroom with a range of visits to places of interest including trips to Rievaulx Abbey and Helmsley Castle.
-Year 9 regularly go on a residential trip to the Belgium Battlefields.
-Other trips for Years 10, 11, 12 and 13 have been organised to various destinations including Washington, Berlin and London.
+Trips for Years 10, 11, 12 and 13 have been organised to various destinations including Washington, Berlin and London.
 We also regularly organise theatre trips for the students when historical plays are available.
 We are also planning to run a trip to Ypres for Year 8 in the summer term.